coderamen666/srd-v3.5-md/epic/epic-spells.md

 that follow his or her spoken commands.
 The undead can follow the caster, or they can remain in an area and attack any creature (or a specific type of creature) entering the place.
 The undead remain animated until they are destroyed.
-(A destroyed undead can't be animated again.)
+(A destroyed undead can’t be animated again.)
 Intelligent undead can follow more sophisticated commands.
 The *animate dead* seed allows a character to create 20 HD of undead.
 For each additional 1 HD of undead created, increase the Spellcraft DC by +1.
-The undead created remain under the caster's control indefinitely.
+The undead created remain under the caster’s control indefinitely.
 A caster can naturally control 1 HD per caster level of undead creatures he or she has personally created, regardless of the method used.
 If the caster exceeds this number, newly created creatures fall under his or